More information about

 Questions or Comments

-Associate Provost and CIS Co-Chair
+Associate Provost, Dean for International and Multicultural Education, and CIS Co-Chair

-Director of Events and Conferences and CIS Co-Chair
+Director of Events and Conferences, and CIS Co-Chair

 Barry Bandstra (Religion)